ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 ### What We DON'T Collect:

-- Patient names or personally identifiable medical information
+- Patient names or real identities
 - Protected Health Information (PHI) as defined by HIPAA
+- Personally Identifiable Information (PII) linked to medical records
-- Medical records or healthcare provider information
+- Medical records or healthcare provider documentation
 - Insurance information or billing codes
-- Diagnosis codes or treatment plans
+- Diagnosis codes or treatment plans from healthcare providers
+- Social security numbers or medical record numbers

+### Why We Are NOT a HIPAA-Covered Entity:

+Nexus Biomedical Intelligence is **NOT** a covered entity or business associate under HIPAA because:

+- **No PHI/PII Collection:** We do NOT collect protected health information (PHI) or personally identifiable information (PII) as defined by HIPAA
+- **No Business Associate Agreements (BAAs):** We do NOT execute BAAs with healthcare providers because we don't handle their patient data
+- **No EHR Integration:** We do NOT integrate with electronic health record (EHR) systems like Epic, Cerner, or Allscripts
+- **No Provider Data:** We do NOT receive patient information from doctors, hospitals, clinics, or other healthcare providers
+- **No Insurance Processing:** We do NOT process insurance claims, billing codes, or reimbursement data
+- **No Medical Records:** We do NOT store, transmit, or process medical records or clinical documentation
+- **No Identifiable Health Data:** We do NOT link health assessments to real patient identities, medical record numbers, or social security numbers

-**We are NOT a HIPAA-covered entity** because we do not collect PHI.
-Our platforms use self-reported, anonymous health data for educational purposes.
+**Our platforms use self-reported, anonymous health data for educational purposes only.**

 See our Privacy Policy for complete details: https://www.nexusbiomedical.ai/privacy